 1 & 1 mealplan - eating pattern for weight loss, streamline and weight maintenance.
 This mealplan is an alternative to maintaining a strict diet that deprives you of your favorite foods and helps you manage your energy intake - long term.
-Low calorie, low carb day followed by eating whatever you want the next day helps you balance things out the rest of the time making sure no (or very little) energy is reserved.
+Portion control, high protein day followed by eating whatever you want the next day helps you balance things out the rest of the time making sure no (or very little) energy is reserved.

 The high protein content of food on those days will help with cravings as well as muscle building.
 Your physical performance on those days will also improve, you will feel more energized and clearheaded.
 This mealplan is designed for long term use.

 It's recommend that on your FREE PASS days you still avoid anything with sugar in it and any type of soft drinks if you want to see better and faster results.
 Limit your sugar intake to once a week - it will also give you something to look forward to and not feel deprived.
 Not feeling like you are being limited all the time is the key element for this mealplan.
 Even when you crave something you can always tell yourself "I will eat it tomorrow".
 You constantly pay it forward with CONTROL days so you can enjoy yourself and not feel guilty about food the following day.
 And even if you do overeat on your FREE PASS days in the beginning your eating patterns eventually normalize and how much you want to eat stops being an issue.
 You get used to smaller portions and better food choices - in the long run.